-CBD has been used to treat anxiety and panic in dogs.
-It may have a calming effect.
+CBD has been used to treat worried behavior and restlessness in dogs.
+As such, it may have a calming effect.
 One of the side effects of CBD for dogs is that this same effect can cause slight drowsiness when high doses of CBD are administered.

 Inhibition Of Drug Metabolism

 High doses of CBD can inhibit the production of some liver enzymes.
 This could interfere with the metabolism of some drugs.
+Grapefruit juice is also known to cause this effect.
 This is one of the potential side effects of CBD for dogs and cats.
 It is advisable to talk to your vet before you give your dog CBD if your pet is currently being given any medication.

 WHAT ARE CBD DOG TREATS?

-CBD dog treats are CBD infused edibles that can be fed to dogs.
-The concentration of CBD in CBD dog treats is lower than it is in CBD oil or tinctures.
-It also takes CBD a little bit longer to enter the bloodstream because it must pass through the digestive system first.
+CBD dog treats are CBD-infused edibles that can be fed to dogs.
+The concentration of CBD in these dog treats is lower than it is in CBD oil.
+It also takes the CBD in treats a little bit longer to enter the bloodstream because it must pass through the digestive system first.

-CBD dog treats, usually, biscuits can be purchased in a variety of different flavors.
+CBD dog treats can be purchased in a variety of different flavors.
 They provide a clean and easy way to administer CBD to dogs, particularly for picky eaters.

 Although CBD dog treats look like regular dog biscuits, it is important to remember that they are made with CBD oil.
-It’s very easy to give your dog too many CBD dog treats.
+It’s very easy to give your dog too many CBD dog treats, so start small and slowly increase the dose.
 It is advisable not to give your dog any more CBD than it needs.

 CAN I GIVE MY DOG HUMAN CBD OIL?

-Yes, you can as long as you always crosscheck the ingredients just to make sure they are all safe for pets to consume, and that the dose is appropriate.
-Some manufacturers may add ingredients to CBD products that are ok for humans but toxic for dogs.
-However, many human CBD products are probably safe for dogs to consume.
-Although, the dosage levels for a dog will be much less.
+Yes, you can give your dog human CBD oil as long as you always check the ingredients just to make sure they are all safe for pets to consume.
+Additionally, make sure the dose is appropriate.
+Some manufacturers may add ingredients to CBD products that are okay for humans but toxic for dogs.
+However, many human CBD products are alright for dogs to consume.
+Keep in mind that the dosage levels for a dog will be much less.
 This is because CBD dosage is primarily given according to body weight.

-The one human product to be wary about when giving your dog is CBD infused edibles.
+The one human product to be wary about giving to your dog is CBD-infused edibles.
 Some human CBD edibles contain an ingredient such as chocolate or raisins which are toxic for dogs.
 Some edibles have high levels of sugar, which may not be suitable for pets.
 Again, the dose of CBD in many human CBD edibles may be too high for your dog, so risks of possible side effects could arise.

 For more in-depth information about CBD dosing sizes for your pet read our content about CBD oil dosage for pets.
 You can also find and use our handy dosing chart to quickly find your pets exact dosage.